 And this story really goes nowhere because I did not know proper phone etiquette at that time, and called him a little bit too often.
 Like repeatedly if no one answered the phone.
 This was before cell phones of course, so it was his home number and one time when he finally did answer he told me that his parents told him to tell me to stop calling so much.
 I did not have call display yet, so I didn’t understand how he knew it was me, but I was still too embarrassed to call back after that.

-And then MSN happened and we somehow reconnected just as I was graduating high school and we went out once and he didn’t look like James Van Der Beek anymore and I realized his personality wasn’t that great anyway.
+And then MSN happened and we somehow reconnected just as I was graduating high school and we went out once and he didn’t look like James Van Der Beek anymore (puberty hit him hard) and I realized his personality wasn’t that great anyway.

 Sometimes my friends still say to me “Hi.
 I’ll take that donkey and maybe your phone number,” as a joke.
 It makes me laugh.